-GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys DATA STATISTIC ALLY UNRELIABLE N/S 14 GENDER: We cannot compare scores for these two subgroups because the number of students tested was Girls DATA STATISTIC ALLY UNRELIABLE N/S 13 too small to be statistically significant.
-English proficient DATA STATISTIC ALLY UNRELIABLE N/S 19 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA AVAILABLE N/A 8 Learners tested was either zero or too small to be statistically significant.
-Low income DATA STATISTIC ALLY UNRELIABLE N/S 27 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A 1 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled DATA STATISTIC ALLY UNRELIABLE N/S 26 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino DATA STATISTIC ALLY UNRELIABLE N/S 21 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 53% 32 GENDER: The number of girls who took this test is too small to be counted in this analysis.
+Girls DATA STATISTIC ALLY UNRELIABLE N/S 17 English proficient 62% 37 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 12 Learners tested was too small to be statistically significant.
+Low income 49% 49 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 48% 46 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 40% 40 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
 The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.